#Project configuration

 , Retype will automatically rebuild the project for you and your web browser will refresh with the changes.

-If you started the local web server using retype run
+If you started the local web server using retype serve

 .